 Melinda has worked in the environmental and sustainability fields for over 20 years.
 She has worked in a variety of roles across heavy and light industry, state and local government and as a consultant.
 While always interested in the protection and conservation of the environment, she became interested in sustainability in the late 1990s while working in the steel-making industry.
 Melinda enjoys working for local government as it has provided her with an opportunity to educate at a grass roots level to enable change for sustainability within the community.

 Deborah has worked in the early childhood field for over 25 years and is currently Quality Practice Manager for a group of early childhood services and family day care educators with Sutherland Shire Council Children's Services.
 She also leads the unit's sustainability team (SEED), developing and implementing environmental education projects and sustainable practices initiatives.
 Deborah has a Masters in Environmental Advocacy and a Vocational Graduate Certificate in Education and Training for Sustainability, and has developed various adult education programs for early childhood educators that promote the importance of sustainable teaching pedagogues and embedding environmental education in daily interactions with children & families.
-She is passionate about inter-generational equity and empowering young children to be pro-environmental citizens of the future.
+Deb coordinates the Recognition Working Group and is passionate about inter-generational equity and empowering young children to be pro-environmental citizens of the future.